bjoerndaigger/videoflix-backend/README.md

 # Project Setup

 This project is a Django-based application with Docker support.
 Follow the instructions below to set up the project locally.
+Note: FFmpeg should be installed for video processing (HLS).

 ## 1. Clone the Repository